simonox/iot-backend/README.md

 ## Usage

+### Setting up a simple flow in Node-RED

+A simple introduction to Node-RED can be found - along with the nodes / the code -  in [this repository](./docs/flow/README.md).

+### Connecting Node-RED to Influx

+A more sophisticated exampe on how to connect Node-RED to influx is also available in [this repository](./docs/flow/docs/node-influx.md).

 ### Setting up Grafana

 Have a look at the [HowTo in this repository](./docs/dashboard/README.md).

-### Setting up a simple flow in Node-RED

-A simple introduction to Node-RED can be found - along with the nodes / the code -  in [this repository, please have a look](./docs/flow/README.md)!

 ## Contribution